-Here are 5 steps you can take to teach your child a foreign language:
+Here are 5 steps to teach your child a foreign language today

 One the most effective ways to teach your child a foreign language is by listening to music, so have songs playing in the background constantly and after a while your child will be bopping along singing the words.